 In Year Six our homework is given out on Monday and is due back to school no later than the following Monday.
 It will normally consist of one piece of written English, Maths or Topic work.

 The children will also need to continue to practise their times tables weekly as these will help in all areas of their mathematical work.
 They will be tested on their current times tables every Friday.

 Spellings will be given out on Monday and tested the following Monday.
 We will continue to follow the RWI Get Spelling Programme this year in KS2.
 Ten spellings from the current unit will be given out and tested on a two weekly basis, as appropriate.
 On alternate weeks to this, the children will receive ten spellings from the appropriate National Curriculum statuatory word lists.

 Reading is such a valuable life skill and is also relevant across all subjects within school.
 Regular practise really does make an enormous difference to an individual's reading ability, as does talking about what has been read with someone at home too.
 Please try to ensure your child reads at home for at least 15 minutes each night and gets their home/school diary signed to indicate that this has happened at least three times per week.

-PE will take place on Tuesday and Thursday during the Summer term in Year Six.
-On Tuesdays the children will be outdoors for PE and on Thursdays they will have indoor PE.
+PE will take place on Wednesday and Thursday during the Spring term in Year Six.
+On Wednesday the children will be outdoors for PE and on Thursdays they will have indoor PE.
 It is expected that your child will have the appropriate PE kit for these sessions available in school.
 The correct PE kit consists of: a white t-shirt, red shorts and plimsolls for indoor sports.
 Trainers are required for outdoor activities.
 Thank you in advance for your co-operation in all of these matters.

 KEY STAGE 2 SATs TESTS 2018